What is Morris Dancing?

 - Morris is for old people.
 Totally untrue as Morris is at its best when danced by young, fit dancers.
 Unfortunately, young people often don't seem to see it that way.
 They don't know what they are missing.
 After all, we were all young once.

 - We don't want younger people to join.
 Actually, the opposite is true.
 The future of the tradition depends on younger dancers.
 We would love to pass on the tradition so it is up to you.

 - Morris is a soft dance for wimps.
 Some of the dances are subtle but that doesn't make them easy.
 There are also lots of aggressive stick dances.
 Like all hobbies, you get out what you put in!

 - Morris Dancing is just an excuse for a drink.
 Well, it is not unknown but it isn't really the main reason.
 Loads of hobbies and interests end up in a pub so we aren't any different.
 It is not mandatory!

 Wanted!
 New members.
 Yes, that could mean you.

 Now is a great time to get involved.
 If you care about keeping the old traditions alive and you are free on Tuesday evenings, why not come along and give it a try.
 It is fun, honest, and you get some exercise - great for the heart and lungs.
-Just remember that we are a traditional Morris side so men only.

 Get in touch if you want to know more, or turn up at Wilstone Village Hall at 8pm on Tuesdays between October and May and get a taster - we would love to see you.